varabyte/kotter/README.md

 * Compose does a lot of nice tricks due to the fact it is ultimately a compiler plugin, but it is nice to see what the API kind of looks like when there's no magic at all.
-  * Of course, some features are lost in the translation, e.g. the `remember` blocks mentioned above.
-The trick for them relies heavily on the compiler plugin architecture to generate unique numeric IDs for them, so multiple render passes can still understand some sort of consistency, but it would be annoying and error prone to do this by hand.

 #### Mosaic comparison